AdobeDocs/learning-manager.en/help/migrated/managers/feature-summary/reports.md

 ![](assets/edit-options-dashboard-300x126.png)

-**Edit**&nbsp;While modifying data, to go back to initial values, click Reset.
+**Edit** While modifying data, to go back to initial values, click Reset.
 Click Save after modifying the values.

-**Move to Dashboard**&nbsp;You can move the current report to another dashboard, which is chosen from the list of dashboards.
+**Move to Dashboard** You can move the current report to another dashboard, which is chosen from the list of dashboards.

-**Create a Copy**&nbsp;You can&nbsp;copy the report to same or another dashboard, which is chosen from the list of dashboards.
+**Create a Copy** You can copy the report to same or another dashboard, which is chosen from the list of dashboards.

-**Delete**&nbsp;Click Delete to remove the report.
+**Delete** Click Delete to remove the report.
 A warning/confirmation message appears before you can delete the report.

-**Resize**&nbsp;You can re-size your reports in 1×1(medium) and 2×2(large) sizes.
+**Resize** You can re-size your reports in 1×1(medium) and 2×2(large) sizes.

 ## E-mail subscriptions {#emailsubscriptions}